Comparing VivoPower International (VVPR) and The Competition

-VivoPower International (NASDAQ: VVPR) is one of 28 publicly-traded companies in the “Electric & other services combined” industry, but how does it weigh in compared to its peers?
-We will compare VivoPower International to similar businesses based on the strength of its earnings, analyst recommendations, profitability, institutional ownership, dividends, valuation and risk.
+VivoPower International (NASDAQ: VVPR) is one of 28 public companies in the “Electric & other services combined” industry, but how does it compare to its competitors?
+We will compare VivoPower International to similar companies based on the strength of its earnings, valuation, analyst recommendations, institutional ownership, dividends, profitability and risk.

-VivoPower International has a beta of 4.6, meaning that its share price is 360% more volatile than the S&P 500.
-Comparatively, VivoPower International’s peers have a beta of 0.33, meaning that their average share price is 67% less volatile than the S&P 500.

-This table compares VivoPower International and its peers’ net margins, return on equity and return on assets.
+This table compares VivoPower International and its competitors’ net margins, return on equity and return on assets.

 |Net Margins